.png)

 President

 Associate Professor of Political Science at the University of Texas at Tyler, where he specializes in American politics, race and ethnicity, and civic engagement.
 Recognized for his innovative, student-centered approach to teaching, he is the creator of The System Works, a vital civic education initiative.
 Beyond the classroom, Dr. Bryant is an accomplished author and public scholar dedicated to bridging the gap between media, politics, and the public.
-He will also co-lead Center for Collective Action's forthcoming podcast.
+He will co-lead Center for Collective Action's forthcoming podcast.

 Shatonya Woodard